christinegaribian/synthwave/docs/README.md

 **Day 1**

 Setting up the files structure.
-Writing the rendering logic.
 Setting up live url.
-Learning how to interface with `HTML5 WebAudioKit API`.
+Render a keyboard.

 **Day 2**

-Writing the sequencer logic
+Creating the audio interface.
+Getting different keystrokes to produce different sounds.

 **Day 3**

-Making random patterns.
+Adding animation on the bottom.
 Styling the board, transitions, and effects.

 ### Bonus features